kyledrake/coinpunk/README.md

 *If you are using Coinpunk master, you should run 'git checkout 0.0.3' to lock the version, and prevent breakage when we refactor our code to improve security and performance.*

+## Coinpunk is for Advanced Users

+If you've never worked on your own server before, and know how to do things like backup your wallet file, I strongly recommend using a desktop client or hosted wallet provider like [blockchain.info](http://blockchain.info) instead.
+Coinpunk tries to be simple as possible, but like Gitlab, it does require some understanding of system administration to be run properly.

 ## Author

 [Kyle Drake](http://kyledrake.net).
 Illustration by Kyle Wilson.